DaReamz/Guild/README.md

 # Shape Guilded Bot
-///For installation in Visual Studio Code on Windows.
+/ / / For installation in Visual Studio Code on Windows.

 Follow this for each and every Shape to be deployed.
 /